It’s been a real eye-opener for me as well.

 Last week, we talked through some ideas for weakening pessimistic beliefs.
 This week, we go on the flip side to look at three practical methods of strengthening optimistic beliefs.

 These are adapted from Glenn Schiraldi’s excellent resource: The Resilience Workbook.
 A great read, if you’re interested.
-(Please note that, as an Amazon Associate, I will receive a commission if you buy through this link — at no additional cost to you.)

 Method #1: Take the Optimists’ Inventory

 Loss and conflict are inevitable in this life.
 As “realists,” you and I can acknowledge the pain and changes such events will inevitably cause.

 But optimists look at such things differently.
 While pessimists wander hopelessly through the foreground of dark clouds, optimists are already busy exploring the background, where the silver lining is, where the hidden benefits may be revealed.

 A good first step is to take inventory of what has survived the conflict or loss.1 This is what an optimist does automatically after any storm in life – he or she immediately looks around to see what’s left to work with.

 Have you ever lost something that meant a lot to you?
 I think we all have.

 Last week I mentioned that I walked away from a job that had meant a great deal to me.
 That loss affected me much more deeply than I admitted to anyone at the time.
 And I didn’t have great optimistic skills to get me through.

 But what I could do was take inventory of all the positives that the loss would bring.
 Schiraldi calls this the “At least” exercise.
 Here’s what it looked like for me: